wolfgang-meyenberg/Powershell-Scripts/readme.txt

 -showUnits           Display the units for usages and cost as second header
                      line.
 This is useful with the -usage switch, as the metrics come in 1s, 10000s, or so.
--outFile             Write output to a set of CSV files.
-Without this parameter,
-                     results are written to standard output as objects, so piping them e.g. to Export-Csv will not give correct results, so use this parameter instead.
-                     Since the results have a different format for each resource type, results are not written to a single CSV file, but to separate files, one for each resource type.
-For each file, the resource type will be inserted into the name before the final dot.
 -delimiter           Separator character for the CSV file.
 Default is the list
                      separator for the current culture.
 -WhatIf              Don't evaluate costs but show a list of resources and